ww44ss/ww44ss.github.io/_posts/blog/2016-11-15-Speed-debug.md

 ...
 {% endhighlight %}

+__Success!!__ So things will work great.. until they don't.'

 # USING yo TO SPEED UP DEBUG

 Let's assume at some point I discover a problem with the last code chunk.
-(I have made a small change to the code chunk below, but it could just as easily be a change to the input data giving an error).
+(Below I have made a small change to the code chunk, but it could be a change to the input data giving an error in the same spot).

 {% highlight r %}
 matches <-